Show All Answers

 The City of Marietta does not require either certification at the time of application.

 Yes, you must obtain and maintain a valid State of Georgia driver's license.

 The recruiting/application period can last up to 3 months.
-MFD's Fire School lasts approximately 13 weeks and EMT school lasts about 10 weeks.
+MFD’s Fire Training Academy lasts 24 weeks, and includes EMT/AEMT training, which lasts 14 weeks.

 The fire suppression staff is scheduled for duty from 0800 to 0800 and works a 24-hour on/48-hour off schedule.
-The administrative staff works 8-hour days in a 40-hour work week.
+The Administration, Training, and Fire Marshal’s Office work a 40-hour work week.